qbrilliance/qristal-core/docs/md/vqe.md

 VQE is open to use with any type of optimizer.
 In particular, the optimizer can be gradient-based or gradient-free.
 Stochastic optimization algorithms can also be used.
 See below for examples.

-### Molecular geometries in QB SDK
+### Molecular geometries in Qristal

 Instead of directly specifying a Hamiltonian, users can instead input a molecular geometry in terms of the elements and coordinates of all atoms in the system.
-QB SDK will then generate the corresponding Hamiltonian automatically.
+Qristal will then generate the corresponding Hamiltonian automatically.

-For this functionality, QB SDK requires PySCF-style XYZ syntax, i.e., `{element symbol} {x_coord} {y_coord} {z_coord};...`
+For this functionality, Qristal requires PySCF-style XYZ syntax, i.e., `{element symbol} {x_coord} {y_coord} {z_coord};...`

 For example, an $H_2$ molecule with an atomic distance of 0.735 angstroms (Å) can be described by the following geometry string: